 Factors Hampering Teen Happiness and Solutions

-Social media brings about major comparison which can have a negative impact on your child’s mind.
+Social media brings about major comparisons which can harm your child’s mind.
 Be it Photoshop and its filters that create an illusion of perfection in appearance or be the fancy Instagram holiday pictures that make your teen believe in someone’s “fairy tale” life, it only bottles down to a harsh comparison.
-Studies also indicate that one hour on social media time can have a highly negative effect on the mood of a teenager.
+Studies also indicate that one hour of social media time can have a highly negative effect on the mood of a teenager.
 It is often seen that teens end up spending an entire socializing online which could impact their mental health drastically.

-Therefore, it is important to limit your teen’s time on social media and encourage him/her to enjoy in real life.
-At first it may bring your teen to act like a rebel, but later he/she would be bound to understanding the goodness behind fostering this habit.
+Therefore, it is important to limit your teen’s time on social media and encourage him/her to enjoy real life.
+At first, it may bring your teen to act like a rebel, but later he/she would be bound to understanding the goodness behind fostering this habit.

 Inculcating Healthy Habits

-Healthy eating habits with a diet that consist of fruits and vegetables make teens happier than teens who avoid consumption of fruits vegetables and other healthy food items.
+Healthy eating habits with a diet that consists of fruits and vegetables make teens happier than teens who avoid the consumption of fruits vegetables and other healthy food items.

 On the other hand, a U.S. study stated that teens who participated in sports and outdoor activities had higher levels of happiness than teens that spent their days in front of a screen (computer, television, phone, video games, etc.).
-Parents need to take note that teenagers who are more exposed to the outside world and who interact with other people on a daily basis seem to lead a happier life.
+Parents need to take note that teenagers who are more exposed to the outside world and who interact with other people daily seem to lead happier lives.
 Enrolling your teen in a sports club or some socializing group event would help your teen’s mental health greatly.

 The Power of Gratitude